akosiorek/akosiorek.github.io/_posts/2019-06-22-stacked_capsule_autoencoders.markdown

 Being equivariant helps with learning and generalization---for example, a model does not have to see the object placed at every possible spatial location in order to learn how to classify it.
 For this reason, it would be great to have neural nets that are equivariant to other affine degrees of freedom like rotation, scale, and shear, but this is not very easy to achieve, see e.g. [group equivariant conv nets](https://arxiv.org/abs/1602.07576).

-Equivariance to different transformations can be learned approximately, but it requires vast data augmentation.
+Equivariance to different transformations can be learned approximately, but it requires vast data augmentation and a considerably higher training cost.
 <!-- following sentence might be not necessary -->
 Augmenting data with random crops or shifts helps even with training translation-equivariant CNNs since these are typically followed by fully-connected layers, which have to learn to handle different positions.
 <!--  -->
-Augmenting data with other affine transformations is not easy, as it would require access to full three-dimensional scene models.
+Other affine transformations[^augment] are not easy to augment with, as they would require access to full three-dimensional scene models.
 Even if scene models were available, we would need to augment data with combinations of different transformations, which would result in an absolutely enormous dataset.
 The problem is exacerbated by the fact that objects are often composed of parts, and it would be best to capture all possible configurations of object parts.
 [Spatial Transformer Networks](https://arxiv.org/abs/1506.02025) and [this followup work](https://arxiv.org/abs/1901.11399) provide one way of learning affine equivariances but do not address the fact that objects can undergo local transformations.